demostf/demo.js/README.md

 ## A note on POV demos

 During the development of this project the main focus has always been on parsing STV demos.
-Parsing POV demos is a lot more error prone and has known issues.
+Although there are currently no known issues iwth POV demos parsing them is a lot more error prone.

 ## Credits